geekysuavo/pyppm/software/py/README.md

 ### A complete `pyppm` example

-Here is an example of how to use the `pyppm` module from start to finish:
+Here is an example of how to use the `pyppm` module from start to finish on a connected PyPPMv1 device:

 ```python
 # import the pyppm module.